department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-health-care-contacts/discovery-research/2023-10-personal-health-care-contacts-usability/conversation-guide.md

 - Tab once more - make sure "share sound" is checked.
 - Tab 4 times over to "share screen" - click activate.

 Great, now I can see your screen!
 Thank you for your patience in figuring this out.
 Now please go ahead and show me how you’d check this information?
+If you wanted to check the “medical emergency contact” and "next of kin contact" information how would you do that?

 _Participants may start on Google, VA.gov, or somewhere else.
 - _We expect participants will go to VA.gov and be prompted to log in at some point._
 - _We eventually need to get them to staging.va.gov_
 - I'm going to ask you to open a new tab in your chosen browser and go to staging.va.gov.
 Let me know if you need any help doing that.
-- Now please click the "sign in" button in the top right corner and I'll put the credentials you should use to log in in the chat.
+- Now please click the "sign in" button in the top right corner and I'll put the credentials you should use to log in the chat.
 - Great, I’d like for you to show me how to find this information from this page (VA.gov)?
 - _Nudge and probe as appropriate.
 If get totally lost, help them out.
 Ultimately, has to go to the Profile section of VA.gov._